A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

-While the importance of correctly determining the social cost of carbon (SCC), is incontrovertible---despite heavy criticism of current methods comprising the DICE family of integrated assessment models (IAMs), concisely summarised below, these models remain the singular basis of influential publication in climate economics \cite{dietz2021tipping}, and the only currently accepted method for computing the SCC\footnote{Executive Order on Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis: Sec 5.
-Retrieved Jan, 10, 2022}.
+While the importance of correctly determining the social cost of carbon (SCC), is incontrovertible---despite heavy criticism of current methods comprising the DICE family of integrated assessment models (IAMs), concisely summarised below, these models remain the singular basis of influential publication in climate economics \cite{dietz2021tipping}, and the only currently accepted method for computing the SCC \cite{ExecutiveOfficeofthePresident2021ExecutiveOrder13990}.
 The primary issues of IAMs are that damages functions are arbitrarily chosen with no empirical basis, calibrated to fictional data \cite{Keen2022EstimatesTippingCannotBeReconciled}, and the discount rate controversy is composed of opposed camps with discount rates from 0\% \cite[p.
 10]{Dietz2008EconEthicsClimate},\cite{Stern2007EconomicsofClimateChangeSternReview,Dasgupta2021Discounting} to 5.1\% \cite{ Nordhaus2017RevisitingTheSCC, Nordhaus2018ChangesinDICE_Model,nordhaussztorc2016Rdice} (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S2).
+We show that the high end discount rate has a conceptual error (\S \ref{Risk_proof}.

 NOAA reported consumer price index (CPI) adjusted weather disaster damages of \$340 billion in 2017 \cite{NOAAbillionDlr}, which is 1.86\% of 2017's \$18.3 trillion GDP, at $0.8\degree$C of warming.
 Yet, climate economists persist into 2021 publishing estimates of climate damages in the 0.2-2\% of GDP range for up to $3\degree$C of warming. \cite{dietz2021tipping,Hsiang2017,Warren2021}.
 These estimates are promulgated into IPCC climate reports \cite[p.
 73]{Pachauri2015ipccsynthesis}.

-That this is so illustrates the problems with relying on one climate economics modelling method.
+Integrated Assessment Models (IAMs) comprise DICE, iGEM, MIND, JAM, ICAM, PAGE, FUND and relatives.
+Dietz et al 2021 \cite{dietz2021tipping} continue the tradition of ignoring virtually all criticism of IAMs, simply stating their choice not to modify 'speculative' parameters \cite[p.
+44]{dietz2021supplement}, though granting that their estimates are likely lower bounds.
+Ignoring criticisms is also true of DICE (2016 \& 2023), as there are no meaningful changes with GAMS, which improves advancing the problematic foundations with Bayesian methods.
+The issues discussed below remain untouched \cite{Barrage2024PoliciesProjectionsAndTheSocialCostOfCarbon_ResultsFromTheDICE2023Model}.